 GET THE KIDS ON BOARD

-Santa’s wish list: it’s all fun writing the thing, but when your kid is asking for a bike from Father Christmas, you’ll be the one having to bring it 10,000 miles across the world from your festive holiday: that ain’t happening.
+Santa’s wish list: it’s all fun writing the thing, but when your kid is asking for a bike from Father Christmas, you’ll be the one having to bring it 10,000 miles across the world from your festive holiday… that ain’t happening.
 Sorry kids.
-Manage them (without them realising they’re being managed) into gift requests such as:
+Manage them (without them realising they’re being managed) into gift requests such as…

-Experiences: Look up some of the coolest things to do in your holiday destination, and then book tickets for shows, theme parks, experiences or workshops that will really put the cool into Yule.
-Wrap up the tickets to open on Xmas day, or make sure the kids know Santa sorted it if the events are before Xmas morning (but wrap up a souvenir from Santa for the day itself) .
+Look up some of the coolest things to do in your holiday destination, and then book tickets for shows, theme parks, experiences or workshops that will really put the cool into Yule.
+Wrap up the tickets to open on Christmas day, or make sure the kids know Santa sorted it if the events are before Christmas morning (but wrap up a souvenir from Santa for the day itself) .
 Bringing home photos and memories is way easier than bringing back a dollhouse (which we did once… that’s another story).

-Classes: If the kids have been bugging you to learn a musical instrument, flex their inner artist or try their hand at a spot of acting, book them a term of lessons and present them with something representative (but small!) and a voucher to open on Xmas Day.
+If the kids have been bugging you to learn a musical instrument, flex their inner artist or try their hand at a spot of acting, book them a term of lessons and present them with something representative (but small!) and a voucher to open on Christmas Day.
 This year one of ours has ‘pony riding lessons‘ on her list to Santa.
 A small plush horse and a postcard of a pony with the deets it is then.

-Cash or vouchers: Older kids are pretty keen on cold, hard cash, so maybe Santa would like to put some in their stocking this year for them to spend in the sales when they get back to Singapore.
+Older kids are pretty keen on cold, hard cash, so maybe Santa would like to put some in their stocking this year for them to spend in the sales when they get back to Singapore.
 Likewise, if your child is itsy bitsy, get the grandparents to all chip in with some money you can use on something big in the new year.
 Little people are happy enough with teeny tiny stocking fillers anyway.
 Or even just the wrapping paper.

 PACKING SENSIBLY BEFORE YOU LEAVE SINGAPORE